zelbov/stylight/doc/Hierarchy.md

 Currently only one keyword that is allowed at a top level of a stylesheet is `literals`.
 Others are only allowed inside a selector scope.

+## Selector scope

-## An object passed as a property value described by a selector (class name or nested target) is a selector scope
+### An object passed as a property value described by a selector (class name or nested target) is a selector scope

 A selector scope is mainly a container for CSS properties definitions, but also allows nesting and keywords declarations.